Featured image courtesy of Negativespace.co licensed via creative commons, some rights reserved

 Even more than Millennials, Generation Z says they want to make a difference in the world with their work.
 When searching for a career, these are some of the things they will, and arguably should, be looking for.

 They Realize The Importance Of Technology

-While surveys have shown that Generation Z actually prefers face-to-face communication over other forms, Generation Z is also shaping up to be a much more entrepreneurial generation than Millennials.
+Surveys have shown that Generation Z actually prefers face-to-face communication over other forms.
+Generation Z is also shaping up to be a much more entrepreneurial generation than Millennials.
 That doesn’t mean Gen Zers are starting to shun technology, however.
 If anything, Gen Zers have been more engulfed in technology than any generation that’s come before, and they highly value communication in all its forms.